exciteabletom/mazegenerator/README.md

 # Maze Generator

 This program generates a random black and white maze image.
-The mazes generated can be solved with my other program <a href="//github.com/exciteabletom/mazesolver">mazesolver</a>
+The mazes that are generated can be solved with <a href="//github.com/exciteabletom/mazesolver">mazesolver</a>

 ## Installing